exekube/exekube/docs/index.md

-# Exekube documentation
+# Exekube Documentation

-Exekube is an "Infrastructure as Code" modular framework for managing the whole lifecycle of Kubernetes-based projects.
-Exekube is built with Terraform, Terragrunt, and Helm as its developer interfaces.
+!!! success "Up to date"

-!!! note
+    This documentation is for the latest released version:

-    Documentation is for Exekube version **0.1.0**.
+    <span class="version-tag">0.3.0</span>

     Check all Exekube releases: <https://github.com/exekube/exekube/releases>